View on GitHub

 Sample config files are available in the repo.
 Several of these sample config files are explained in more detail in the sections below.

-Uniquely, this example configuration file contains the additional OrgName and OrgUnitName fields for documenting both the organization and organizational subunit owner of the M365 tenant ScubaGear is running against.
+This configuration file includes the additional OrgName and OrgUnitName fields for documenting the organization and organizational subunit owner of the M365 tenant ScubaGear is running against.

 OrgName: Department of Example